Abstract

 Per-Record Overhead:

-This overhead is by design, not a bug – and remains the same across all versions.
+This overhead is by design, not a bug, and remains the same in all versions.

 Batch processing bypasses state accumulation through regular instance invalidation:

 Batch processing is not version-specific.
-Import code optimised for v12 will run in v13/v14 without adjustments and with the exact same performance profile.
+Import code optimised for v12 will run in v13/v14 without adaptations, yielding an identical performance profile.

 VII.
 Practical Recommendations for Developers